 From the gear menu, select Make Service Active.

-The x will disappear from inside the Wi-Fi fan, and your computer will scan for networks or connect to a known one.
+An exclamation mark inside the Wi-Fi fan will disappear, and your computer will scan for networks or connect to a known one.

 Ask Mac 911

 We’ve compiled a list of the questions we get asked most frequently, along with answers and links to columns: